Guru Meditation

-Guru Meditation started as an error notice displayed by the Amiga computer when it crashes.
+Guru Meditation is an error notice originally displayed by the Amiga computer when it crashes.
 It is now also used by Varnish, a software component used by many content-heavy websites.
 This has led to many internet users seeing a "Guru Meditation" message (or the variant "Guru Mediation") when these websites suffer crashes or other issues.
 It is analogous to the "Blue Screen of Death" in Microsoft Windows operating systems, or a kernel panic in Unix.

 It has also been used as a message for unrecoverable errors in software packages such as VirtualBox and other operating systems (see Legacy section below).